johanjohan/ofx3jOpenVR/README.md

 ====================
 This is a fork of https://github.com/smallfly/ofxOpenVR

-I remember this was working in 2018 with OF 0.10 on Windows 10.
+I remember this was working in 2018 with OF 0.10 on Windows 10 and Oculus CV1.
-I took out some deprecated functions to make it compile.
+I took out some deprecated OpenVR functions in order to make it compile.
 I am uploading this to be helpful, I have currently no way of testing this.
 Remember: you have to install openVR/Steam.
 Follow the original instructions from smallfly below.